Digital Marketing Agency | SEO, Paid Social & PPC

 As John Mueller elucidates: “When the content in the search results is very similar, Page Experience can help to some extent in determining which pages offer a fast and user-friendly experience, as opposed to those that fall short in these aspects.”

-Google’s aspiration is to offer the finest product on the market, and this is a pivotal aspect of SEO that shouldn’t be overlooked.
+Google’s aspiration is to offer the best product on the market, and this is a pivotal aspect of SEO that shouldn’t be overlooked.
 Concentrating on Google’s motivations and aligning your efforts with them can yield better ranking results than anything else.

 • Links